Alumnae and Alumni

 Zuleika Toribio, '11

 I am currently a graduate student at Boston University pursuing my Masters in Social Work.
 I also plan on pursuing a Masters in Education Administration.
-Within the next few years I hope to work at a University in Student Affairs.
+I'm passionate about youth development, community organizing, higher education, academic advising, and personal growth.

 Anna Vaccaro, '12